spxbhuhb/zakadabar-stack/core/doc/guides/browser/structure/ThemesCss.md

   implement [ZkTheme](/src/jsMain/kotlin/zakadabar/stack/frontend/resources/theme.kt)
   .
 * Use `onResume` to fine tune style variables.
-* If you set a style variable, **all of your themes has to set that particular variable**, see warning in Change The Theme.
+* Calling `super.onResume` is not mandatory.
+It applies the style modifications of the super class.

 ```kotlin
 class ExampleThemeGreen : ZkBuiltinLightTheme() {